 Interior BC weather has been brewing something gnarly for the last three weeks.
 Finally, after three consecutive storm cycles, we got a break in the weather pattern.
 Blue skies and 60cm of fresh snow was on the menu.
 Wanting an easy day out in Rogers Pass, Laurent and I decided to ski the Cougar Creek East avalanche path, starting below the summit of Ross Peak.

-This route is located within a Winter Restricted Area (WRA) governed by the Winter Permit System.
-Please check the WRA status before travelling through it.
+This route is located within a Winter Restricted Area (WRA) governed by the Winter Permit System of Glacier National Park.
+Check the WRA status before travelling through it.

 Related: Ross Peak Southeast Couloir: Steeps And Bare Ice